grew-nlp/grew_doc/content/grew_server.md

 Below, we suppose that the server is available on some `baseURL`.
 For testing purpose, a demo server should be available at `http://arborator.grew.fr`.
-(:warning: data stored on this server may be lost at any time).

 Annotations are stored with the following hierarchy: